Wingedillidan/take-home-cityhive/README.md

 # MyMessenger
 Hello!
-This took quite a bit of time, so I wasn't able to get to every bonus (mainly deploying and the webhook).
-I would have loved to have gotten around to those bonuses as it was fun working on this.
+This took quite a bit of time, so I wasn't able to get to every bonus.

 Below are the instructions for running locally...

 ## Backend
+**Requires either a Ruby version manager or `ruby-3.2.2`**
 ```bash
 cd path/to/project/backend
 ```